Watch The Spice Girls Fight For Their Own Girl Power In This Behind-The-Scenes Video

 The clip that began floating around Twitter this week was shot while the pop stars were making a commercial for Polaroid in which they played Catholic school girls getting kicked out by the nuns for some shocking snapshots.
 (A fuller behind-the-scenes video of this shoot has been around for a while, BTW.)
 Before the camera rolled, it appears that the art director or writer (the original video doesn't say which is which) asked Melanie Brown to alter her school uniform shirt to show more skin.

-"Why did you ask that, to have a cleavage shirt and a midriff shirt?" she confronts him, turning on her best Scary Spice.
+"Why did you ask that, to have our cleavage shown and our midriff shown?" she confronts him, turning on her best Scary Spice.

 "It's every man's fantasy," he responds, and when she tells him to "fuck off," he turns to the camera and says, "That's showbiz."